2022 FIFA U-20 Women's World Cup: Draw

 The official draw took place on 5 May 2022, 13:00 local time (UTC-6), at the Teatro Nacional de Costa Rica in San José.
 The teams were allocated based on their performances in the 5 previous U-20 Women's World Cups, five bonus points are added to each of the confederation's current champions that won the respective qualifying tournament (for this cycle).

 The hosts Costa Rica were automatically seeded and assigned to position A1.
 Teams of the same confederation could not meet in the group stage.

 Squads

 Players born between 1 January 2002 and 31 December 2006 are eligible to compete in the tournament.

 Match officials

 A total of 13 referees, 26 assistant referees and 14 video match officials (VAR and AVAR) were appointed officially by FIFA for the tournament on 1 June 2022.

-The Video assistant referee (VAR) system will be utilize for the first time in a FIFA U-20 Women's World Cup.
+The Video assistant referee (VAR) system would be utilized for the first time in a FIFA U-20 Women's World Cup.